reupen/columns_ui/foo_ui_columns/assets/README.md

 # SVG assets

-The source SVGs for icons are in the `vectors` subdirectory.
+The source SVGs for icons and cursors are in the `vectors` subdirectory.

 After editing them, the minified SVGs and icon files need to be regenerated.